Address: 33180 St Estèphe

 Telephone: +33 (0)5 56 59 74 00

 Château Phélan Ségur was created by Irishman Frank Phélan in the nineteenth century when he merged two properties, Château Ségur and Clos de Garramey.
-The vineyards enjoy an excellent aspect that faces the Gironde estuary and Phélan Ségur is a cru bourgeois that produces excellent St Estèphe.
+The vineyards enjoy an excellent aspect that faces the Gironde estuary and Phélan Ségur produces excellent St Estèphe.
 There is a second wine produced here called Frank Phélan.
 Today the estate is owned by the Xavier Gardner family.

 Vineyard/Terroir: 90 hectares planted on clay-gravel rises overlooking the Gironde estuary planted with 51% Cabernet Sauvignon, 47% Merlot and 2% Cabernet Franc.

 Winemaking/Elévage: Temperature controlled fermentation followed by ageing oak barrels, 50-60% new depending on the vintage.

 - 2015 Deep at core; purple at edge; attractive aromatics; solid feel here; fruitcake spices; seam of black cherry fruit beneath; creamy fruit but also minerality; wet rocks; good freshness on the palate.
 Intelligent wine.
 [53% Cabernet Sauvignon, 47% Merlot, 49hl/ha, 13.5%].
 Drink 2023-2030.
 Tasted UGCB at Lafon-Rochet 5/4/16.
 88-90